marialyck/SocialGraphs/index.md

 <embed src="https://severin.edea.dk/Temp/index.html" width="1200" height="800">
 _note that you might be able to scroll in graph._

 Look around a bit and maybe even get an idea of how connected the nodes are to each other.
 We have kindly removed the ones that were not connected.
 Simply because this network that we are going to analyse is all about who is the most connected artist.
 This is certainly not the one without any connections.
-Saying connections ew really mean featuring.
+Saying connections we really mean featuring.

 ### Network: Analysis
 ![Image of Yaktocat](network_analysis/DegreeDistribution_acutal_scale.png)